The presence of abnormal behaviour is the key sign in an animal with rabies. The effects of the disease can appear differently:

-- ‘dumb presentation’ (acting depressed or lame)
+- ‘dumb presentation’ (acting depressed displaying lameness or incoordination)

 - ‘furious presentation’ (showing excitement or aggression)